kprevas/ronin/Tutorial.md

-      /build.vark - The Aardvark file for your project /src - Where all gosu source code will go
-          /db - Where metadata about your database will go /controller - Where your controllers will go /config/RoninConfig.gs - Allows you to programmatically configure your Ronin app on startup /view - Where your view templates will go /db/init.sql  - A SQL file used to initialize the database if no schema is found (likely to change in a future release!)
-      /support - Contains non-core support files
+      /build.vark - The Aardvark file for your project /src - Where all gosu source code will go /controller - Where your controllers will go /config/RoninConfig.gs - Allows you to programmatically configure your Ronin app on startup /view - Where your view templates will go /db - .ddl file(s) containing schema information for your database(s) /db - .dbc files containing database connection info /env - environment-specific classpath resources (see [Server environments](Environments.html)) /support - Contains non-core support files
       /lib - Contains core support files (e.g. ronin.jar and any other libraries you might want) /test - Contains your test source
-      /html - The root of the Ronin applications war file /WEB-INF/web.xml - A thin web.xml file that will get your Ronin application bootstrapped in a servlet container /public - A place you can put static resources, such as images, html files or javascript files.
+      /html - The root of the Ronin applications war file /WEB-INF/web.xml - A thin web.xml file that will get your Ronin application bootstrapped in a servlet container /public - A place you can put static resources, such as images, HTML files or Javascript files.

 ## Running a Ronin server